 “THERE IS NO RESURRECTION WITHOUT DEATH.”

 We keep trying to wrap our little brains around ‘what’s happening’ and ‘how will it all turn out?’.
 But if you recall, Jesus was very different after the resurrection.
-For one thing, Mary Magdalene was clinging to him - and still didn’t recognize Jesus.
-Two of his followers walked several miles with him down the road - and they had no clue who he was.
-And he was able to fix a delicious breakfast on the beach for his apostles - while they pondered who in the world was out that early in the morning.
+For one thing, Mary Magdalene clung to him - and still didn’t recognize Jesus.
+Two of his followers walked several miles with him down the road - and had no clue who he was.
+And he fixed a delicious breakfast on the beach for his apostles - while they pondered who in the world was out that early in the morning.
 But they all eventually recognized him - either in his voice, his action, his words, his sacrifice, his wounds or his love.

 So, I would guess that my trying to envision what this world will look like once it is finally ‘dead’ is a fairly fruitless endeavor.